jundalisay/dms/README.md

-# Siten CV Management App
+# DMS Registration App

-**Siten** is an app for managing CVs received by an employment agency.
-This app is my submission to the Siten Coding Challenge held on October 8, 2016
+**DMS** is an app for managing registrations for the 2016 DMS in Hanoi.

 ## Instructions